linbryan910/SudokuSolver/README.md

  - the cross hatching method
  - the naked pairs method

-As the cross hatching method is elementary, this program will not be able to solve more difficult programs.
+With the cross hatching and naked pairs methods implemented, this sudoku solver is able to solve easy to intermediate puzzles.

-This program was written in C# using the .NET framework.
+This program was written in C# using .NET.

-More features will be added to this program in the future (which will allow it to solve more difficult puzzles).
+More features will be added to this program in the future (which will allow it to solve more difficult puzzles and make it more convenient/efficient).

 To-Do:
  - Add feature to read in input from formatted text file (Or easily input puzzle and can easily check that puzzle is entered correctly)